OVERCOMING THE SAINTS

 The second half of the week will be the time of Antichrist, of the hour of temptation, and of the great tribulation.
 The Lord will return after the great tribulation.

-Now we come to the subject of this booklet—the overcoming of the saints.
+Now we come to the subject of this article—the overcoming of the saints.

-And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
+When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
 (Revelation 11:7)

-And it was given unto him to make war with the saints, and to overcome them: and power was given him over all kindreds, and tongues, and nations.
+It was granted to him to make war with the saints and to overcome them.
+And authority was given him over every tribe, tongue, and nation.
 (Revelation 13:7)

 It is difficult for us to grasp how the saints can be overcome when the Lord Jesus has all power, or why God would permit the Antichrist to overcome the saints.